PavanRangani/docs/docs/prd/views/requirement.md

 - Allows to select from options: Passed, This Week, This Month, Next Week, Next Month, This Quarter, Next Quarter, This Year, Between, Before, After
 - When Between is selected, It allows to enter two date.
 Shows records between this two dates
 - When Before is selected, It allows to select single date.
 Shows records before given date
 - When After is selected, It allows to select single date.
-Shows records after given dat
+Shows records after given date

 #### Year Filter